Unions rap Deutsche Telekom over U.S. workers rights

-FRANKFURT (Reuters) - Labor representatives have harshly criticized German phone company Deutsche Telekom’s (DTEGn.DE) treatment of workers at its ailing U.S. unit, which the group plans to merge with MetroPCS PCS.N.
+FRANKFURT, Nov 18 (Reuters) - Labour representatives have harshly criticised German phone company Deutsche Telekom’s treatment of workers at its ailing U.S. unit, which the group plans to merge with MetroPCS.

 Lothar Schroeder of the Verdi services workers union, who is also a member of Telekom’s supervisory board, told Reuters on Sunday that some of the group’s U.S. call centre agents are working under what they described as a “climate of tyranny”.